History of The Weather Channel: "Weather You Can Always Turn To" (March 1991–February 1996)

-Major modernization (April 1996–March 1998)
+Major modernization (February 1996–March 1998)

 In two years, The Weather Channel dramatically changed its on-air presentation.
-The first wave of change came on April 15, 1996, with the introduction of a new slogan ("No Place on Earth Has Better Weather"), that was heralded with a trio of humorous spots promoting the accuracy of TWC's weather coverage.
-Months later, The Weather Channel received its biggest graphical overhaul since 1991, the modernization of TWC's presentation included the introduction of a newer, flatter logo (although its previous logo remained in use on some segments, and some specialty segments retained narration by Dan Chandler and/or the previous TWC logo into late 1997), as well as a new graphics package featuring rotating globes and compass points for introductions, and new music.
+The first wave of change came on February 15, 1996, with the introduction of a new slogan ("No Place on Earth Has Better Weather"), that was heralded with a trio of humorous spots promoting the accuracy of TWC's weather coverage.
+On April 15 of the same year, The Weather Channel received its biggest graphical overhaul since 1991, the modernization of TWC's presentation included the introduction of a newer, flatter logo (although its previous logo remained in use on some segments, and some specialty segments retained narration by Dan Chandler and/or the previous TWC logo into late 1997), as well as a new graphics package featuring rotating globes and compass points for introductions, and new music.
 1996 also saw the launch of The Weather Channel's website, weather.com.
 "Local on the 8s", a concept in which local forecasts aired in ten-minute intervals at times ending in "8," beginning at eight minutes past the hour, also made its debut.
 The first iteration of "Local on the 8s" was somewhat short-lived, only lasting until early 1998.
 The concept was later revived in December 2001, and remains in use by TWC to this day.

 On October 15, 1996, Landmark Communications purchased a building at 300 Interstate North (near the junction of Interstates 75 and 285 in Atlanta) to house The Weather Channel's operations.
 Landmark had been looking for new studio facilities for the channel, and requirements included 18-foot ceilings.
 Improvements were made to bring the building up to code before TWC moved into its new headquarters at the end of 1996 (but it did not begin broadcasting from the facility until early 1997).
 By 1996, The Weather Channel reached 63 million homes, with average ratings totaling at 130,000 viewers at that time.

 On March 31, 1997, the channel revised its programming schedule with the introduction of a news wheel format.
 On August 25, the channel debuted a memorable advertising campaign, The Front, created by ad agency TBWA Chiat/Day.
 The promos (which used the slogan, "Weather Fans, You're Not Alone") were set in something akin to a sports bar, with the major difference being that weather was the central focus.
 That October, 1997 World Series became the first major event that TWC covered with live reporters.
 New title bars were introduced for national segments on January 6, 1998.